Thomasedv/Grabber/README.md

 Current to do list:

-* Make code consistent in style.
-(Mostly completed...)
-* Add lots of comments, strings an other stuff to ensure code readability and actually make it possible form someone else to understand the code.
-* Rename really badly made functions.
-(Mostly done)
-* Docstrings to modules.
-* Replace code that has been given simplifications.
-* Remove or specify try/except statements where they are too broad.
+* Possibly in desired: Add hide from taskbar.
+(So only a icon in bottom right corner, potentially pop-up when done downloading.)
-* Add general error handling when stuff goes wrong, especially read/write errors if there are some.
+* ~~Add general error handling when stuff goes wrong, especially read/write errors if there are some.~~
 * ~~Upload first release executable.
 (Built with PyInstaller)~~ Done!
-* Learn to do testing...
-* Add hide from taskbar.
-(So only a icon in bottom right corner, potentially pop-up when done downloading.)
-* Add custom profiles.
+* ~~Add custom profiles. ~~